 To be “self-insured” means the employer can cover the costs of paying its workers’ compensation claims on its own without insurance.
 In order to be self-insured, Wisconsin’s Department of Workforce Development must grant a company permission.

 As you can tell, many areas of Wisconsin’s workers’ compensation insurance can be difficult to understand and can leave you asking more questions.
-To help you navigate the world of workers’ comp, reach out to an MSIG workers’ comp specialist by requesting a quote today.
+To help you navigate the world of workers’ comp, reach out to an MSIG workers’ comp specialist by requesting a free quote today.